ab490/book-it-now/README.md

 # Book It Now! - Event Booking System

 An event booking web application built to simplify the process of event creation and ticket booking.
-This application supports 2 types of users:
+This application supports 2 types of user groups:
 - **Organizers**: Allows event organizers to list and create events.
 - **Attendees**: Attendees can browse and book tickets for their desired events.

 ## Accessing the Website

-You can access the web application using the following link:
+You can access the web application using the following link

 [BookItNow](https://book-it-now.onrender.com/)